artrubadur/fraud_detection/report.md

 Pipeline has shown high efficiency on an unbalanced dataset.

-Cost-aware threshold tuning and logical sums allow you to control business risks and the reatio of false predictions.
+Cost-aware threshold tuning and logical sums allow you to control business risks and the ratio of false predictions.

 Possible improvements: processing of rare outliers, additional user-specific aggregates, and model ensembles.